Hellesdon High School

 History

-Welcome to the History Department at Hellesdon High School.
-History has always been a very popular subject and within the Humanities faculty we are a thriving department with five History specialists and additional support staff.
-Our staff include a Specialist Leader of Education for Norfolk’s Teaching and Leadership Excellence Centre and a Lead Practitioner.
-The principal aims of the department are to foster a life-long interest in the past and to develop students’ analytical skills.
-We strongly believe that providing students with both substantive and disciplinary historical knowledge will help them become politically and socially engaged adults and we have designed our curriculum to support our students as they navigate the challenges of our twenty-first century society
+The principal aims of the History department are to foster a life-long interest in the past and to develop students’ analytical skills.
+We strongly believe that providing students with both substantive and disciplinary historical knowledge will help them become politically and socially engaged adults and we have designed our curriculum to support our students as they navigate the challenges of our twenty-first century society.

 Examination Courses